 Branden Clarke is unassuming, a shadow turning behind his songs.

 Clarke is IG88, and he shares the love.
-A prolific solo producer and remixer.
+A prolific producer and sound designer based out of Seattle, WA.
 The primary producer for both the electrosoul goddess Shaprece and midnight hour-dwelling rap group Triceracorn.
-A performer sharing stages with the likes of Battles, Tycho, SZA and Odesza.
+A performer sharing stages with the likes of Battles, Tycho, SZA and ODESZA.
 Part-time friend to all living creatures.

 There’s nature and grit married to hope and longing in the music: expansive, sweeping landscapes painted with syrup synths and found sounds plucked from the air around him.
 He fashions breathy, swamp gas compositions from a warped life and a perspective forced out of a bent smile: beats with broken wind chimes, paper airplanes hitting a wooden door, fine silverware in the hands of a restless drummer.
 He’s skipping rocks on the ocean on an overcast day.
 He’s handing you a blanket that’s both wet and warm.

-The 2013 release of Breathing Suit saw a matured sound and style that Clarke developed on the way from grunge rock roots to ambient beauty machine.
-Together with friends Jenni Potts, Bed of Stars and Michael Harris haunting his instrumentals, he birthed a record full of dark, sharp lullabies that had Seattle-based publications City Arts Magazine and the Stranger proclaiming him a “production maestro” producing “silky, tear-streaked beauty.”
+Previous releases of Breathing Suit & Hiding In My Hands saw a matured sound and style that Clarke developed on the way from grunge rock roots to ambient beauty machine.
+Together with friends Jenni Potts, hypersparks and Michael Harris haunting his instrumentals, he birthed records full of dark, sharp lullabies that had Seattle-based publications City Arts Magazine and the Stranger proclaiming him a “production maestro” producing “silky, tear-streaked beauty.”